+Toss protein powder out no more than two months after its expiration date.
 Vitamins and supplements lose potency the older they get.

-The expiration date on protein powders is generally one year after its manufacture date, but you can usually get a few more months out of them if they’re stored properly — away from light and heat.
+The expiration date on protein powders is generally one year after its manufacture date, but you can usually get a few more months out of them if they’re stored properly—away from light and heat.

 You can disinfect sponges by boiling them, but as a general rule, they should be replaced every two weeks.

+Get a new toothbrush every two months or after an illness, whichever comes first.
 Toothbrush bristles become worn down and bacteria can build up over time.

 Dentists suggest switching to a new toothbrush every two to three months.

 Replace your toothbrush even sooner after catching a cold or flu and especially after strep throat.
 If you don’t, you could risk getting sick again.

 - Colgate Toothbrushes Premier Extra Clean – 12 Toothbrushes ($9.99, Amazon)